helloscoopa/run-cache/gitbook/getting-started/basic-usage.md

 ## Next Steps

-Now that you understand the basics of RunCache, you can explore more advanced features:
+Now that you understand RunCache, you can explore more advanced features:

 - [TTL and Expiration](../features/ttl-expiration.md) - Learn more about time-to-live functionality
 - [Source Functions](../features/source-functions.md) - Dive deeper into source functions